 The computing security universe has its intersecting subdivisions.
 True aficionados can discourse at length between the distinctions among cyber security, network security, and information security.
 In practice, the dividing lines blur regularly.
 Cyber security experts can find a home in any of these three disciplines.

 For the record, the term “cyber security” refers specifically to online security threats.
 “Network security” expands the playing field to include security threats from within a computer network; that disgruntled employee in the corner cubicle, for example.
 “Information security” is the broadest of the three categories: it even encompasses print materials, which people used before there were computers (many old people still prefer them!).

 According to the US Bureau of Labor Statistics, information security analysts monitor networks for security gaps, oversee security software, conduct penetration tests, and recommend system enhancements.
-It's a job you can get with a bachelor's degree, it pays on average nearly $100,000 annually, and it provides an excellent stepping stone to higher-level cyber security opportunities.
+It’s a job you can get with a bachelor’s degree, it pays on average over $100,000 annually, and it provides an excellent stepping stone to higher-level cyber security opportunities.
 This is an excellent entry-level job from which to start your cyber security career.

 Information technology (IT) director is an executive-level role; in many organizations, it ranks just below vice-president level.
 An IT director oversees the design, implementation, and maintenance of all technological components in a computer system: hardware, software, databases, routers, basically anything you plug in or upload.
 An IT director also manages the IT team, a responsibility that requires strong interpersonal skills.

 IT security is an essential concern with any computer system, so a cyber security degree will qualify you for this role, as will a degree in computer science, information technology, or information systems.
 An MBA with a computing concentration should also earn you a look when applying for this job.
 According to Glassdoor, an IT director earns an average salary of $177,000.